eigenhombre/cl-oju/README.md

 > sourced (some would say pilfered) from an advanced civilization
 > thirty years in the future (far beyond the late 1980's).

-`cl-oju`: a few Clojure idioms I missed from Common Lisp.
+`cl-oju`: a few idioms, mostly relating to sequences, that I miss when writing Common Lisp.

 There are many more comprehensive utility libraries out there, such as [Serapeum](https://github.com/ruricolist/serapeum).
 This one is